UPDATED: AUGUST 07, 2023 | 3 MIN READ

 Iowa SR-22 and FR-44 policies

-SR-22 is the certificate some high-risk drivers need to get from their insurance company to show you have coverage.
+SR-22 is the certificate some high-risk drivers need to get from their insurance company to show they have coverage.
 Your insurance company files your SR-22 certification with the state on your behalf.
 Failing to file an SR-22 can result in your vehicle registration or license being suspended and fees.